Interpretation of music in Zambia: texts in context 5

 Since it’s long ago that I began moving with your people

 Interpretation of music in Zambia: texts in context, part 5.
-It is a gamble to come with a text with comparable content to the song that failed to take off, but either because Chalebaila had started three consecutive songs or because of Kansenkele’s short discussion with us, this song takes off easily.
-We don’t forget to kutaila.
+It is a gamble to come with a text with content comparable to a song that failed to take off.
+However, either because Chalebaila had started three consecutive songs or because of Kansenkele’s brief discussion with us, this song takes off easily.
+We do not forget to kutaila.

 Continue to the next article in this series: the description and the interpretation of the song texts of this Ipupo.